 What Pound Test Leader Is Best For Steelhead?

-Using the wrong pound test steelhead leader under certain conditions will either mean the steelhead will see the thick and heavy line and not eat your bait.
-On the other handif the steelhead leader is very thin, you’ll probably get a lot of bites except that you will break a lot of steelhead off.
+Using the wrong pound test steelhead leader under certain conditions will mean the steelhead will see the thick and heavy line and not eat my bait.
+On the other hand, if the steelhead leader is very thin, I’ll probably get a lot of bites, except I will break a lot of steelhead off.

-It’s important to find a middle-ground size which means that you want a steelhead leader line that is not too light and not too heavy.
-But it’s not always that easy.
-There are times when an 8 -pound leader just won’t work well and you will need to upsize or downsize.
+It’s important to find a middle-ground size, which means that I want a steelhead leader line that is not too light, and not too heavy.

-It’s equally important to have a good leader setup suitable for steelhead.
+It’s equally important to have my reels drag set properly and have a good leader setup suitable for steelhead.

 Pound Test | Diameter Size | Method | River | Area |